Singular holomorphic foliations by curves. III: Zero Lelong numbers

 Fix a (local) holomorphic coordinates system of $X$ on a singular flow box $\U_x$ of $x$ such that $(\U_x,x)$ is identified with $(\D^n,0)$ and the leaves of $\Fc$ on this box are integral curves of the linear vector field $\Phi$ given by \eqref{e:local-model}.
 Consider

-If $J=\varnothing,$ then we are able to apply Theorem \ref{T:main} which gives $\mathcal L(T,x)=0$ as desired.
+If $J=\varnothing,$ then we are able to apply Theorem \ref{T:main} which gives $\nu(T,x)=0$ as desired.

 Consider the case $J\not=\varnothing.$ Let $T_j$ be the restriction of $T$ on the invariant hyperplane $\{z_j=0\}.$ This is a directed positive harmonic current.
-Consider $T':=T-\sum_{j\in J} T_j.$ $T'$ is also a directed positive harmonic current.
-By the previous paragraph, $\nu(T',0)=0.$ Therefore, in order to prove that $\mathcal L(T,x)=0,$ we only need to show that $\mathcal L(T_j,0)=0$ for $j\in J.$ Observe that the restriction of $\Fc$ on $\{z_j=0\}$ admits $0\in\C^{n-1}$ as a hyperbolic singularity.
-We can argue as above by going down in one dimension.
-We repeat this procedure.
+Consider $T':=T-\sum_{j\in J} T_j.$ So $T'$ is also a directed positive harmonic current giving no mass to any coordinate invariant hyperplane $\{z_j=0\},$ and we have by \eqref{e:Lelong_bis}--\eqref{e:Lelong_bisbis},

+By Theorem \ref{T:main}, $\nu(T',0)=0.$ Therefore, in order to prove that $\nu(T,x)=0,$ we only need to show that $\nu(T_j,0)=0$ for $j\in J.$ Observe that since $0\in\C^n$ is a hyperbolic singulatity, the restriction of $\Fc$ on $\{z_j=0\}$ admits $0\in\C^{n-1}$ as a hyperbolic singularity.
+We can argue as above by going down in one dimension by restricting $\Fc$ and $T$ to the invariant hyperplane $\{z_j=0\}.$ We repeat this procedure.
 It should stop after a finite steps.
-Otherwise, we would go to a plane $H$ of dimension $n=2.$ Then, the two invariant hyperplanes of $\Fc|_H$ are two leaves of $\Fc,$ each one of these leaves is of the form
+Otherwise, we would go to a plane $H$ of dimension $n=2.$ Then, the two invariant hyperplanes (i.e. two separatrices in this context) of $\Fc|_H$ are two leaves of $\Fc,$ each one of these leaves is of the form